 //line foo.go:10 the filename is foo.go, and the line number is 10 for the next line //line C:foo.go:10 colons are permitted in filenames, here the filename is C:foo.go, and the line is 10 //line a:100 :10 blanks are permitted in filenames, here the filename is " a:100 " (excluding quotes) /*line :10:20*/x the position of x is in the current file with line number 10 and column number 20 /*line foo: 10 */ this comment is recognized as invalid line directive (extra blanks around line number)

 Line directives typically appear in machine-generated code, so that compilers and debuggers will report positions in the original input to the generator.

-The //go:noescape directive specifies that the next declaration in the file, which must be a func without a body (meaning that it has an implementation not written in Go) does not allow any of the pointers passed as arguments to escape into the heap or into the values returned from the function.
+The //go:noescape directive must be followed by a function declaration without a body (meaning that the function has an implementation not written in Go).
+It specifies that the function does not allow any of the pointers passed as arguments to escape into the heap or into the values returned from the function.
 This information can be used during the compiler's escape analysis of Go code calling the function.

-The //go:nosplit directive specifies that the next function declared in the file must not include a stack overflow check.
-This is most commonly used by low-level runtime sources invoked at times when it is unsafe for the calling goroutine to be preempted.
+The //go:nosplit directive must be followed by a function declaration.
+It specifies that the function must omit its usual stack overflow check.
+This is most commonly used by low-level runtime code invoked at times when it is unsafe for the calling goroutine to be preempted.

-The //go:linkname directive instructs the compiler to use “importpath.name” as the object file symbol name for the variable or function declared as “localname” in the source code.
+This special directive does not apply to the Go code that follows it.
+Instead, the //go:linkname directive instructs the compiler to use “importpath.name” as the object file symbol name for the variable or function declared as “localname” in the source code.
+If the “importpath.name” argument is omitted, the directive uses the symbol's default object file symbol name and only has the effect of making the symbol accessible to other packages.
 Because this directive can subvert the type system and package modularity, it is only enabled in files that have imported "unsafe".